PG1003/filesystem/README.md

 ## Tests

-There are tests to validate the Lua API of the filesystem module.
+There are tests to validate the Lua API of the filesystem module and should run on Unix-like OSs and Windows.
-However, these tests are written with a Linux OS in mind, so there is no guaranty that all test will pass on other platforms.

 You can find these tests in the [tests](/test/tests) directory.